 Only one shareholder is required, of any nationality and residency.

-One or more directors are required for your Croatian company, with no restrictions on nationality or residency.
+One or more directors are required for your Croatian company, with no restrictions on nationality.
+EU citizens can be a director of the company.
+Special rules apply if the director is a non-EU citizen.

 Once incorporated we can provide you with a set of company documents for your Croatian company.
 This includes the Certificate of Incorporation, Memorandum of Association, Articles of Association and the Share Certificates.